chetanmee/Cargiant/README.md

 Clone the Git Repository 'Cargiant' to the local.

-Open the Solution 'ClassLibrary1.sln' in VS 2019 and open Test Explorer
+Open the Solution 'ClassLibrary1.sln' in VS 2019

+Then Go to Manage Nuget Package by right clicking on Solution.

+Restore the Nuget Packages

+Build the solution.

+open Test Explorer

 Run the Test